Project

 History

-#1 Updated by TriggerAu almost 8 years ago
+#1 Updated by TriggerAu over 8 years ago

 • Status changed from New to Needs Clarification

-#2 Updated by Anonymous about 7 years ago
+#2 Updated by Anonymous over 7 years ago

 Attached is a small save-file to clarify: ablator does not carry away heat quickly enough, when the heat shield is near is maximum temperature, to make a noticeable game-play difference.